szha/gluon-crash-course/autograd.md

-# Automatic differentation with `autograd`
+# Automatic differentiation with `autograd`

 We train models to get better and better as a function of experience.
 Usually, getting better means minimizing a loss function.
-To achieve this goal, we often iteratively compute the gradient of the loss with respect to weights and then update the weights acordingly.
+To achieve this goal, we often iteratively compute the gradient of the loss with respect to weights and then update the weights accordingly.
 While the gradient calculations are straightforward through chain rule, for complex models, working it out by hand can be a pain.

 Before diving deep into the model training, let's go through how MXNet’s autograd package expedites this work by automatically calculating derivatives.